 Mobile identity is a relatively new, broad concept referring to the way that our connected devices can be tied to us as individuals.
 A smartphone, for example, can be linked to an end user through a saved biometric template that allows only the authorized user to access it with a fingerprint scan or a selfie.
 But with new developments in FinTech, the Internet of Things, and even connected cars, mobile identity technologies are playing an increasingly important role across a range of devices and form factors, from fitness-tracking wristbands to in-car AI assistants that can recognize the driver’s voice.

-2. Why is biometric technology becoming so popular on mobile devices?
+Why is biometric technology becoming so popular on mobile devices?

 To put it simply, biometric technology offers stronger and more convenient security than previous authentication methods.
 Passwords and PINs can both be compromised or forgotten, and must be changed on a regular basis.
-Since users are using their smartphones to access their many accounts, having a single strong authentication factor presents an attractive level of convenience while improving security.
+Since consumers are using their smartphones to access their many digital accounts, having a single strong authentication factor presents an attractive level of convenience while improving security.
 Because a biometric system is based around who a user is and not what they know or have, it is more intuitive to use than a password – especially considering that the username/password system in place was developed for devices with a QWERTY keyboard – and much more difficult to compromise.
-Thanks to recent innovations, biometric solutions are becoming increasingly accessible and recent high-profile security breaches have underlined a need for better-than-password technology.
+Thanks to recent innovations, biometric solutions are becoming increasingly accessible, while recent high-profile security breaches have underlined a need for better-than-password technology.